by Gordon Duff, … with New Eastern Outlook, Moscow

 Only Trump could address these vital issues, and dozens more, and be heard.
 Instead, he is pushed into personal invective and time wasting.
 This isn’t an accident, not hardly.

-Gordon Duff is a Marine combat veteran of the Vietnam War who has worked on veterans and POW issues for decades and consulted with governments challenged by security issues; and is a senior editor and chairman of the board of Veterans Today, especially for the online magazine “New Eastern Outlook”.
+Gordon Duff is a Marine combat veteran of the Vietnam War who has worked on veterans and POW issues for decades and consulted with governments challenged by security issues; and is a senior editor and chairman of the board of VT, especially for the online magazine “New Eastern Outlook”.

 Duff has traveled extensively, is published around the world, and is a regular guest on TV and radio in more than “several” countries.
 He is also a trained chef, wine enthusiast, avid motorcyclist, and gunsmith specializing in historical weapons and restoration.
 Business experience and interests are in energy and defense technology.

 ATTENTION READERSWe See The World From All Sides and Want YOU To Be Fully Informed

 In fact, intentional disinformation is a disgraceful scourge in media today.
 So to assuage any possible errant incorrect information posted herein, we strongly encourage you to seek corroboration from other non-VT sources before forming an educated opinion.